 Some people seem to feel that if they can't stop the presence of women, they can stop voices supporting them from being heard.
 The Daily Dot reported that Sam Killerman's Gamers Against Bigotry website was hacked.
 "Where 1,500 people once pledged to curb their sexist, racist, Ableist, and homophobic language during gaming, hackers have inserted NSFW images like Goatse.
 Killerman said he’s been unable to restore the pledge page permanently, but users are continuing to sign it in the gaps between takedowns."
 Fortunately, panels at conventions are a little harder to disrupt, such as the Sexism in Anime Fandom panel at Otakon (no transcript available).

 If you've been a woman in fandom, share your experiences at Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
-If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
+If you know of an essay, video, article, event, or link you think we should know about, comment on the most recent Links Roundup.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a roundup post, and inclusion of a link doesn't mean that it is endorsed by the OTW.